Monument record MDO5384 - Bulbarrow, Woolland

 Summary

 A bowl barrow near the summit of Bulbarrow Hill.
 In 1970 this monument was reported as being around 54 feet in diameter with a mound about 4 feet high.
 The centre of the mound is disturbed, probably by antiquarian investigation.
 Formerly a beacon, in 1625 the hundreds of Reland, Brownhull, Sturmister Newton and Buckland were obliged to find watchmen.
+A Bronze Age bowl barrow is visible as a hollow banked earthworks on 1940s aerial photographs and current Environment Agency lidar imagery.
+The feature was digitally recorded during the Mid Dorset Downs AIM project.

 Map